IgnaciodeNuevo/IgnaciodeNuevo.github.io/projects/interviews/brian-rinaldi.md

 ## Do you have any favorite books, videos, or resources that you could share with the readers?

 I subscribe to over 450 sites, so it's hard to pick just a few.
-Of course, I favor the [Telerik Developer Network](http://developer.telerik.com) because it is what I run.
+Of course, I favor the <a class="link link--special" href="http://developer.telerik.com" target="_blank" rel="noopener">Telerik Developer Network</a> because it is what I run.
 That being said, I think we focus on a wide range of issues applicable to the broad developer community - not just product tutorials.

 ## Do you have any advice for new developers just starting their career journey?